-Thompson Coburn attorneys secured a favorable result for a pro bono client in one of the firm’s first cases with the Settlement Assistance Project, a volunteer program that connects Chicago litigators with low-income plaintiffs in employment discrimination cases.
+Thompson Coburn attorneys secured a favorable result for a pro bono client in one of the firm’s first cases with the Settlement Assistance Program, a volunteer program that connects Chicago litigators with low-income plaintiffs in employment discrimination cases.
 The program is run by the Chicago Lawyers’ Committee for Civil Rights Under the Law.

-As part of the Settlement Assistance Project, partner Joel Haber serves as the firm’s liaison to the Lawyers’ Committee, which distributes meritorious discrimination claims to volunteer attorneys and firms.
 The majority of SAP cases are employment disputes, but the program also addresses housing discrimination, prisoners’ rights, and excessive force cases against the police department.

 While no formal training is required, the Settlement Assistance Project does offer a free training program that provides instruction and guidance from several federal court judges.